hrabhijith/etcd-demos/etcd-two-node-cluster-setup/README.md

 # Two node ETCD cluster setup using virtualbox on windows 10.

-## Follow the video and install etcd and etcd binaries on both VMs.
+## Follow the video and install etcd and etcdctl binaries on both VMs.

 ## Follow the video to download the cfssl and cfssljson binaries, then follow the commads below.